-In addition to clinical evaluation, we have conducted pre-clinical evaluation with the PURE EPTM System under several protocols.
-At Mayo Clinic in Rochester, Minnesota, we have performed twenty-seven experiments (including novel research program such as AI and repolarization) in various animal models; we also conducted a pre-clinical study at the Mount Sinai Hospital in New York, New York, with an emphasis on the VT model; and six experiments to date during a study at the University of Pennsylvania.
-We intend to continue additional research and development studies with our technology at Mayo Clinic, the University of Pennsylvania and other national centers of excellence.
+In addition to clinical evaluation, we have conducted pre-clinical evaluation with the PURE EPTM System under several protocols at Mayo Clinic in Rochester, Minnesota (including novel research programs such as Artificial Intelligence, or AI, and repolarization).
+We also conducted studies at Mount Sinai Hospital in New York, New York, the University of Pennsylvania, and Cleveland Clinic.
+We intend to continue additional research and development studies with our technology at institutions including Mayo Clinic and Cleveland Clinic.
+A Research Agreement was signed with the Cleveland Clinic to explore expanded applications for our digital signal processing technology.